Deep03/NoteDown/README.md

-Sure!
-Here's a theoretical `README.md` outline for your clipboard history React project, written to be informative and appealing for GitHub users.

----

 # 📋 Notedown Clipboard History

 A minimalistic clipboard history tracker built with **React**, storing recent copied items locally and displaying them with sleek UI animations.